 For Friends Planning a Surprise Baby Shower

 The first thing you should do is talk to the dad-to-be.
 He may know what dates she is free and be able to make sure she is free on the date you choose.
-Also he will probably be the one to take her out of the house while you decorate, so be sure to run everything by him.
+Also, he will probably be the one to take her out of the house while you decorate, so be sure to run everything by him.
 Also, ask him for a list of things that they need for the baby which they have not got yet.
-This will act as a registry of sort so that they don’t get all of the same things over and over.
+This will act as a registry of sorts so that they don’t get all of the same things over and over.
 Have one person in charge of the list and before buying the shower gift ask them to call you so you can check it off the list and if someone else already got them, you could offer suggestions.

 Next, send out invitations clearly stating that it is a surprise so that nobody talks to the mom-to-be about it.
 Also, it is a good idea if you have a group of friends planning the shower, to give everyone specific tasks, who gets the cake, buys the banner, the balloons and so on.
 This way everyone knows what to do and you are not scrambling the day of.
 Anything you can get early you should so that the cake and balloons are the only things you have to pick up on the day of the shower.
-Also you should have an actual check list.
+Also, you should have an actual check list.
 All the friends involved in planning come up with a list of things that need to be done and as each task is completed you check it off.
 This will ensure that nothing can be overlooked or forgotten.

 For Friends Planning with the Mom-to-Be’s knowledge